-- 8.16 Policies AME01 and AME02 consider the effect of development upon neighbouring residential amenities, addressing aspects of privacy and private open space and daylight/sunlight respectively.
+- 8.15 Policies AME01 and AME02 consider the effect of development upon neighbouring residential amenities, addressing aspects of privacy and private open space and daylight/sunlight respectively.
 These policies are not restricted to the consideration of residential development only and are equally applicable to commercial development.
-In this instance, matters relating to privacy and amenity are to be addressed at any Reserved Matters stage once the resultant layout of the site is known. - 8.17 The AME policies (AME03 and AME04) continue with consideration of noise, vibration and emissions to ensure that no unacceptable harm arises to property and people in the locality.
-The Use Classes proposed have been a cause of concern to Environmental Protection, with these uses having potential to cause disturbance to neighbouring land, which in this case includes existing and proposed residential development.
-In order to ameliorate the concerns, further supporting information has been received in the form of noise mitigation strategies and, subject to conditions, an initial objection raised to the application from Environment Protection has since been removed.
-The development, subject to accordance with these planning conditions, is deemed to be acceptable at this outline stage and accords with the AME policies of the Local Plan.
+In this instance, matters relating to privacy and amenity are to be addressed at any Reserved Matters stage once the resultant layout of the site is known. - 8.16 The AME policies (AME03 and AME04) continue with consideration of noise, vibration and emissions to ensure that no unacceptable harm arises to property and people in the locality.
+The development proposed is for a Class B1 use which is generally deemed to have an acceptable relationship with neighbouring development with a lesser impact than Class B2 uses.
+With no objection raised (subject to conditions) from Environment Protection the development is considered to be acceptable in amenity terms.